sanat51289/RadialSlider/README.md

 ```

 ###Notes:
-The library uses appcompat-v7-24.0.0. if that becomes a conflicting issue you can explicitly exclude the download of appcompat by adding the following line:
+The library uses appcompat-v7-24.0.0.
+If that's a conflicting issue in your project, you can explicitly exclude the download of appcompat by adding the following line:

  ```
+ compile ('com.github.sanat51289:radialslider:0.0.1') {
          exclude group: 'com.android.support', module: 'appcompat-v7'
+     }
  ```